asdf2727/hugeint/README.md

 All these operators function identicaly to the int type, but without overflow at any size.

 I am consistently working on this project, and I have a TODO file in which you can look to better see what are my curent improvment goals.

+If you have any suggestion, feel free to create an issue for it.